hintron/computer-enhance/readme.md

 assemble the binaries to decode and simulate.
 I use a version of `nasm` provided by the [BYU ECEn 425 class 8086 toolchain repo][4].

+To make sure that the regressions are run before each Git commit, run `scripts/install-pre-commit.sh` for each instance of this repo that you clone.

 # Benchmarking